karm435/presently.github.io/README.md

 ---

-**Note**: This website is designed to showcase the Reviewly app and provide information about its features and capabilities.
+**Note**: This website is designed to showcase the presently app and provide information about its features and capabilities.
 The actual app functionality is separate from this website.